Supply Chain AI

-Central Transport Faces $5.5M Reckoning Over Driver Discrimination — Supply Chain Beat
+Central Transport Pays $5.5M for Hiring Bias — Supply Chain Beat

 Key Takeaways

-• Central Transport has agreed to a $5.5 million settlement with the EEOC over allegations of refusing to hire qualified women truck drivers.
+• Central Transport faces a $5.5 million settlement with the EEOC for gender discrimination in hiring.

 🧬 Related Insights